mojaloop/helm/mojaloop-iam/docs/gateway-authz-architecture.md

    renders the rule's payload, and asks the decision endpoint, which is the only thing that talks to Keto.
-5. **Services are self-contained.** Each service ships its OpenAPI document and nothing else about authorization.
-Adding a service is one registration entry plus its routes, with no change to the platform.
+5. **Services are self-contained.** Each service ships its OpenAPI document and nothing else about authorization, and answers with it on its own routes.
+   Adding a service is an annotation on its routes, with no change to the platform.

 ## Two layers